hanss314/GOLAD/README.md

 ## To Do List

 These are features I plan on doing eventually™.
-If you would like to do some of these for me, feel free.
 You can also suggest new features at the [issues page](https://github.com/hanss314/GOLAD/issues).

 - Make hard AI consider opponent moves in calculation